tbali0524/playground-dvtfkqgd/markdowns/cs.md

 ## Checking the sample code

-Let's start by checking our sample puzzle solution in C#:
+Let's see our sample puzzle solution in C#.
+It is a traditional, imperative programming style approach.

 ```C# runnable
 using System;